arifsoul/gun_detection/README.md

 2. **Universal Performance**: Evaluating all models on the **Combined Test Set** (acting as a Universal Ground Truth) to measure generalization.

 #### 3.1 Domain-Specific Performance (Self-Evaluation)

+Use `evaluation.ipynb` for post-training analysis.

+- Loads best models from MLflow.
+- Evaluates on the isolated Test set.
+- Generates mAP and Confusion Matrix plots.

 > All models perform exceptionally well on their *own* data (mAP ~0.995).
 This proves the training architecture is sound, but self-evaluation alone is insufficient for real-world reliability.